fbristow/rippledoc/doc/faq.md

 **"But Rippledoc is written in Python!
 My project uses {other-language}!"**

-Rippledoc is a fairly simple program which happens to be written in Python but which could easily be rewritten in any number of other languages.
+Rippledoc is a fairly simple program which happens to be written in Python and which could easily be rewritten in any number of other languages.

-Under the hood, Rippledoc uses [Pandoc](http://johnmacfarlane.net/pandoc/) to do the heavy lifting.
+Under the hood, Rippledoc uses [Pandoc](http://pandoc.org/) to do the heavy lifting.
 Although Pandoc can translate between various markup formats, Rippledoc is only using it to convert Markdown to HTML.
 There are many other Markdown implementations that you could use if you wanted to (most languages tend to have at least one implementation), though they might not have the excellent enhancements that Pandoc provides.
-See [CommonMark](http://commonmark.org/) for more info on Markdown and its various and sundry implementations.
+See [CommonMark](http://commonmark.org/) for more info on Markdown and various implementations of it.

-**"Why use Pandoc under the hood?
-Why not {my-favorite-markdown-implementation}?"**
+**"Why use Pandoc under the hood and not {my-favorite-markdown-implementation}?"**

 Because Pandoc: